 Herman Castaneda understands that few things are more frustrating — or potentially dangerous — than a broken denture.
-That’s why he offers denture repairs as part of the comprehensive denture services available at Premier Denture Center located in Mill Creek, Lynnwood, and Everett Washington.
-If you find yourself in need of denture repairs, contact the office right away to schedule an appointment.
+That’s why he offers denture repairs as part of the comprehensive denture services available at Premier Denture located in Mill Creek.
+Serving Bothell, Lynnwood, and Everett Washington, If you find yourself in need of denture repairs, contact the office right away to schedule an appointment.
+Most full denture and partial denture repairs can be done the same day while you wait.
 Online scheduling is available, which makes it easy to find a time that fits your busy schedule.

 Your dentures are very durable, but they can break under certain circumstances.
 Some of the more common breaks include:

 A piece of the base material chips or breaks off

 A tooth cracks or falls out

 The denture breaks in half

 There are several ways you can break your dentures.
 In some cases, dropping your dentures can cause cracks or knock a tooth out of the anchoring material.
 In other cases, you can snap your partial dentures if you bite down on them to adjust their fit.

 Clenching or grinding your teeth can also cause breaks, as can using your teeth as tools to pry open containers or hold items in your mouth.
 You should always strive to care for your dentures the same way you would your natural teeth.

 Herman Castaneda can repair most types of damage.
 The process begins with an appointment to allow him to examine your dentures and to determine the kind and extent of the damage.